 Although we are one couple, we definitely have two different perspectives.
 Throughout our blog, we will be sharing our thoughts in a “He said – She said” format.
 Please expect Audrey to be more Lifetime Movie and Harry to be more CNBC (with a bit of Comedy Central).

-“It all started about a year ago.
-I began feeling this extreme amount of restlessness.
-I wish I could say that I didn’t know why, but I did.
-I had reached a 10 year marker in many aspects of my life.
+“It all started in 2013.
+I began feeling this extreme amount of restlessness, I wish I could say that I didn’t know why, but I did.
+I had reached a 10-year marker in many aspects of my life.

 Biggest Losers: These States Move South—in the Rankings